Theranos founder Elizabeth Holmes sentenced to more than 11 years in federal prison

 The judge said he will set a later date to determine what Holmes owes in a fine.

-Holmes' reporting date for her stint in prison will likely be impacted by the former entrepreneur's second pregnancy in two years.
+Davila ordered Holmes to surrender to federal custody on April 27, 2023, apparently taking into account the fact that Holmes is pregnant with her second child.
 After giving birth to a son shortly before her trial started last year, Holmes became pregnant at some point while free on bail this year.

 The former Silicon Valley tech mogul arrived at the sentencing hearing surrounded by a horde of reporters and media cameras.
 She was holding hands with partner Billy Evans with her parents close by.
 Holmes was stoic and did not respond to reporters' questions.